 If you made it this far, then congratulations!
 This has been a longer letter than usual.
 For more frequent updates throughout the year, please see The Bellwether Blog.

 As for now, thank you for reading and please feel free to contact BCM with any questions, comments, or needs.

 Victor K. Lai, CFA

 Bellwether Capital Management LLC (BCM) is a registered investment adviser (RIA).
-It provides investment management services for people and organizations.
+It provides investment management and consulting services for people and organizations.
 Please visit www.bellwethercm.com or to learn more.